Did you know pharmacists can help you manage medicines for yourself and those you ca...

 Your community pharmacist is your medicines expert.
 Speak to them for a plan that works for you.

-Maintaining healthy blood pressure is important because the higher your blood pressu...
+Maintaining healthy blood pressure is important because high blood pressure is a ris...

 Diabetes has been described as the silent pandemic with 280 Australians developing t...